EmmanuelMald/GPT-Insights-Azure-Functions/terraform/README.md

 To deploy the Azure function using Terraform, you need to previously create an azure resource group, a storage account, and a storage container.

 Then, it is needed to zip the whole content of the folder that contains the Azure Function, and store it in a blob storage.

+Once the Azure Function was packaged and stored in a blob storage, it is needed to create a service plan, and a function app using terraform.

+* To deploy the azure function with a secret stored as a environment variable, you can pass it this way:

+        terraform apply -var "OPENAI_API_KEY=your_api_key"